 My photographs visually celebrate the gift of each day.
 I enjoy capturing unique colors, tones, lines and textures of landscapes, cityscapes and what I like to call "machine-scapes".

-Working in digital, 35mm and medium formats, I've been fortunate to win more than 120 awards at national and regional photo salons.
+Working in digital, 35mm and medium formats, I've been fortunate to win more than 150 awards at national and regional photo salons.
 In addition, my work has been included in multi-media exhibits of Maryland artists at both the Governor’s House and the Maryland State House in Annapolis.
-During the past 12 years, I've been invited to produce two solo exhibits, "This Magic Moment" and "Brand New Day", and I've mounted a two-man show (with noted photographer and teacher Marshall Dupuie), entitled "Double Vision".
+I've been invited to produce two solo exhibits, "This Magic Moment" and "Brand New Day", and I've mounted a two-man show (with noted photographer and teacher Marshall Dupuie), entitled "Double Vision".
 Extra credit if you recognize the song references -- music is one of my other passions, and it always goes hand-in-hand (eye-and-ear?) with my photo activities.